Gregarious Build Guide: Gregarious Charm Stack for Everything Is Crab

 Letting your ally pool die between fights.
 Charm duration matters between encounters too.
 If your allies despawn while you’re walking between arenas, you start every fight from zero.

 Trying to “save” the AoE-charm Ultimate.
 Saving it for the final boss is a common error.
-The right time to use it is the first boss phase transition where your existing pool gets wiped — typically Crabtaur phase two or Krabaroo phase three.
+The right time to use it is the first boss phase transition where your existing pool gets wiped — typically the Krabken phase three transition where the arena state shifts.
 Don’t hoard.

 Frequently Asked Questions